timkoopmans/gridinit-jmeter/README.md

 ### Response Extractor

-You can use the `extractor` method to extract values from a server response using a regular expression.
+You can use the `extract` method to extract values from a server response using a regular expression.
 For laughs, this is aliased as the `web_reg_save_param` method.
+This method is typically used inside a `visit` or `submit` block.

 ```ruby
 extract 'csrf-token', "content='(.+?)' name='csrf-token'"